reinh-bader/object_fortran/README.md

 Note:
 * this is currently under development
 * this is intended to be illustrative code
-* therefore, it provides no complete and robust implementation of any concept or algorrithm, but is intended as demonstration of language features and programming techniques
+* it provides no complete and robust implementation of any concept or algorithm, but is intended as demonstration of language features and programming techniques

 References: